sparkflows/sparkflows-docs/docs/user-guide/data-preparation/impute.rst

    * - Title
      - Description
+   * - Impute Advanced
+     - It imputes missing value as per strategy defined for the selected columns.
+A particular data in the dataset can be replaced with Mean, Median or Mode value.
+It can also be configured to replace missing values with a constant.
+Strategy can be defined for multiple columns in single go.
    * - Imputing With Constant
      - It imputes missing value with a constant value.
 It fills missing values (None) in selected columns with a given constant value for the corresponding column, in the incoming        DataFrame.
    * - Imputing With Mean Value